top of page

 TESTING METHODOLOGY

-DNA or whole blood is sent to the lab at Queen’s University.
+DNA or whole blood is sent to the NIBDGL at Queen’s University.
 Genetic analysis is performed by Sanger sequencing of the coding region of the gene of interest.

-For severe hemophilia A, intron 22 inversion analysis is performed by inverse shifting PCR.
+For severe hemophilia A, F8 intron 22 inversion analysis is performed by inverse shifting PCR.
+F8 intron 1 inversion testing is also performed.

 TURN AROUND TIMES AND REPORTING